ledondodo/PlanetDonut/README.md

 # Planet Donut
 Planet Donut is a simulation of robots searching for ressources on a "donut-shaped planet", such as the map is looping on itself.
-This was my second C++ programming project at EPFL, in Bachelor Microengineering.
+It was my second C++ programming project at EPFL, in Bachelor Microengineering.

 <p align="center">
   <img src="img/simulation.png" width=40% height=40%>